zenvisage/zenvisage/src/main/java/edu/uiuc/zenvisage/data/remotedb/readme.md

 (4) open http://localhost:8080/chi-index.html

-(5) Be-aware that column names of csv&&txt table can not contain '-' (e.g.Foreclosures-Ratio, should be ForeclosuresRatio);
+(5) Be aware that column names of csv&&txt table can not contain '-' (e.g.Foreclosures-Ratio, should be ForeclosuresRatio);
-Upload (csv, txt) tuples (e.g. real_estate.csv, real_estate.txt) using the servers file upload functionality;
+Upload (csv, txt) tuples (e.g. real_estate.csv, real_estate.txt) using the front-end file upload functionality;
 The file upload back-end will auto creat csv table, insert metafilelocation table && metatable;

-(6) now you can select the dataset from dropdown on front-end plotting and similarity search;
+(6) Now you can select the dataset from dropdown on front-end plotting and similarity search;